ricaurte/rapido/README.md

 # Rapido

-Slow tests suck, and rapido makes them faster so you can make more descriptive tests!
+Rapido makes it so you don't have to wait forever for your test suite when you follow the better specs guidelines and do one assertion per it.
 Rapido extends Rspec so that you can have specs that run fast and are also very descriptive.
-Use the ex method like it, but instead of creating a new context, it will run in the existing context.
+Use your existing test suite with no or minor modifications and just run

+    RAPIDO=true rspec spec

+And see your tests run much faster, up to 5-6x faster!

 ## Installation